Faur/02456-VAE/readme.md

     https://<publicIP>:8888

+If you have multiple instances of Jupyter running (or other processes using your ports) the `8888` might be a different number.
+Check the output in the terminal if the above doens't work.
 We have a self-signed certificate, so your browser will most likely come with a security complaint.
 Click 'advanced' (or something similar) and click 'proceed'.

 The password is `42`.